Traffic Management as a Service: a smart digital traffic control centre for every small and medium-sized city?

 individual and relevant

-City of Ghent employees will be able to monitor all mobility data, and use these to adjust traffic lights, inform residents, evaluate and prepare mobility measures when needed.
+Traffic centre operators will be able to monitor all mobility data, and use these to adjust traffic lights, inform residents, evaluate and prepare mobility measures when needed.